 “To make this happen requires staying alert and regular inspections,” says Mike Perazzo with Kaivac, manufacturers of supermarket floor and cooler case cleaning systems.
 “If we catch things before they become issues, we can prevent several problems down the road.”

-Six key things Perazzo says we should keep an eye out for include the following:
+Six key things Perazzo says we should keep an eye out for when it comes to supermarket refrigeration equipment include the following:

 - Worn Gaskets.
 The gaskets are the seals surrounding the doors of some refrigeration equipment.
 “Inspect for tears, blemishes, or weakening of the seals.
 Problems here can increase energy consumption.”

 - Temperature Fluctuations.
 With some refrigeration equipment, the temperatures may go up or down unexpectedly.
 This invariably means the unit needs to be serviced.
 Check for equipment temperature fluctuation frequently.